• Skip to content

 As babies get older, they usually wake less often at night to feed.

-A positive bedtime routine helps soothe and calm your child so your child is ready for sleep.
+A positive bedtime routine can soothe and calm your baby so they’re ready for sleep.
 Bedtime routines sometimes include a feed – but they don’t need to.
 In fact, if you feed your baby earlier at night so feeding isn’t part of the routine, it can help to reduce the frequency of overnight feeding.

 Thinking about night weaning and phasing out night feeds?